Otoplasty / Ear Correction Surgery

 DVT (Deep Venous Thrombosis)

 Patients have a risk of forming a blood clot in the leg (deep vein thrombosis) that, on rare occasions may break off and get stuck in the lung circulation (pulmonary embolism).
 This is minimized by early mobilization after the surgery.
 You will also be encouraged to breathe deeply when you wake up from the anesthetic as this expands your lungs and helps ensure your blood oxygen levels are good.
+Walking and exercising your legs helps reduce the risk of developing a clot in the legs.

 Risks of Anæsthesia

-- It is important that all patients seeking to undergo elective surgery have realistic expectations that focus on improvement rather than perfection.
+• It is important that all patients seeking to undergo elective surgery have realistic expectations that focus on improvement rather than perfection.

-- Complications or less than satisfactory results are sometimes unavoidable, may require additional surgery and can be stressful.
+• Complications or less than satisfactory results are sometimes unavoidable, may require additional surgery and can be stressful.

 Please discuss openly with Dr Konrat in your consultation prior to surgery, any history of emotional depression or mental health disorders.
 If you are unsure whether a matter is relevant, please mention it anyway.
-Although many individuals may benefit psychologically from the results of elective cosmetic surgery, the effects on mental health can never be predicted and could possibly have a negative influence on emotional stability.

 Please note that this information should be used only as a guide to your treatment.
 All specifics will be discussed with Dr Konrat during your initial consultation.